1.5 Missing child

 Child going missing on the premises

-- As soon as it is noticed that a child is missing the key person/staff alerts the Nursery manager/deputy manager.
+- As soon as it is noticed that a child is missing the key person/staff alerts the Nursery Manager or in her absence the Deputy Manager.

-- The Nursery Manager will carry out a thorough search of the building and garden.
+- The Manager/Deputy Manager will carry out a thorough search of the building and garden.

 - The register is checked to make sure no other child has also gone astray.